postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 To request this change, reach out to your Postman Account Manager or [contact Postman support](https://www.postman.com/support/).

-> Check out [Postman's release notes](https://www.postman.com/downloads/release-notes/) to compare app versions, or reach out to your Postman Account Manager for help in selecting your team's version.
+> Check out [Postman's release notes](https://www.postman.com/downloads/release-notes/) to compare app versions, or reach out to your Postman Admin for help in selecting your team's version.

 ## Deploying the Postman Enterprise app